-While not every Rottweiler owner and breeder agrees with this formula and some think it is too conservative, you really do want to be cautious with such a large dog breed.
+While not every Rottweiler owner and breeder agrees with this formula, and some think it is too conservative, you want to be cautious with such a large dog breed.

 Once there has been damage to the bones, muscles, or joints from over-exertion too early in life, it cannot be undone.
-Your dog may need physical therapy or expensive surgery and even that may not be able to fully correct the problem.
+Your dog may need physical therapy or expensive surgery, and even that may not be able to correct the problem fully.

 It is much smarter to take it slow until your veterinarian confirms that your puppy’s growth plates have closed and it is safe to enjoy more exercise together.

 How Far Can a Rottweiler Puppy Run Safely?

 The answer to this question depends in part of how old your puppy is and in part of what type of surface you are running on together.

 Let’s say your Rottweiler puppy is four months old.
 Using the formula above, you now know your puppy can enjoy about 20 minutes of daily exercise in relative safety.

 Does this mean you can go running together on hard concrete full-out for 20 minutes without stopping?